medford-group/lammps_interface/README.md

 Install with:
 `pip install git+https://github.com/medford-group/lammps_interface`

-ensure that packmol is installed for full functionality, but some stuff works without it
+Put packmol into your PATH. a copy of packmol is included with this package in /lammps\_interface/bin. ensure that packmol is installed for full functionality, but some stuff works without it

 ## Usage
 Since this package consists of python functions you'll need to import them from the `tools.py` file.
 The functions have long names so that they are as descriptive and simple as possible.